github/codeql/docs/codeql/codeql-cli/about-codeql-workspaces.rst

 A CodeQL workspace is defined by a ``codeql-workspace.yml`` yaml file.
 This file contains a ``provide`` block, and optionally an ``ignore`` block.
 The ``provide`` block contains a list of glob patterns that define the CodeQL packs that are available in the workspace.
 The ``ignore`` block contains a list of glob patterns that define CodeQL packs that are not available in the workspace.
 Each entry in the ``provide`` or ``ignore`` section must map to a path to a ``qlpack.yml`` file.
 All glob patterns are relative to the directory containing the workspace file.
 See `@actions/glob <https://github.com/actions/toolkit/tree/main/packages/glob#patterns>` for a list of patterns accepted in this file.

-For example, the following ``codeql-workspace.yml`` file defines a workspace that contains all CodeQl packs recursively found in the ``codeql-packs`` directory, except for the packs in the ``experimental`` directory:
+For example, the following ``codeql-workspace.yml`` file defines a workspace that contains all CodeQL packs recursively found in the ``codeql-packs`` directory, except for the packs in the ``experimental`` directory:

 .. code-block:: yaml